feather-design-system/feather-design-system/docs/Components/Typography/README.md

 ---
 title: "Typography"
+pre: "@featherds/styles"
+description: "Rich type and powerful messaging"
 lang: en-US
 tags: ["Typography", "component"]
 layout: ComponentLayout
 ---

-`@featherds/styles`

-Typography styles are applied to some [elements](#elements) by default when including `@featherds-styles`.
-All typography styles are exposed through `scss` mixins and should be how all typography styles are consumed.
+Typography styles are applied to some [elements](#elements) by default when including `@featherds/styles`.
+All typography styles are exposed through `SCSS` mixins and should be how all typography styles are consumed.

 ::: tip Recommendation
 Use mixins where possible.
 They allow you to style the element with the correct typography without being constrained to a given element.